Antacids are medications that people can buy over the counter to help relieve heartburn and indigestion. They work by neutralizing stomach acid.

 - respiratory problems

-A person should see a doctor immediately if they are:
+A person should see a doctor

 - vomiting large amounts